 A real estate appraiser measures the market value of a home, while a real estate inspector evaluates the current state of the home.
 An inspector will examine an extensive list of things, including the plumbing, electrical, roof, foundation, and more.

 The job of the real estate inspector is to look for anything wrong with the property.
 Inspectors create a massive report of the property.
 Sometimes they will even give an estimate on how much longer things can go without being replaced.
-The real estate appraiser takes this information typically into account when they are creating the appraisal.
+A real estate appraiser takes this information typically into account when they are creating the appraisal.

 Anybody can hire a real estate inspector, but generally, they are hired by banks.